 So about the pastry pies.
 They’re hand pies!
 And also sort of like toaster strudels, which is enough reason to make a mad dash to the kitchen like, right now.
 But what makes them even better than store-bought toaster strudels is that the filling is made from actual real fruit.
 Summer sweet cherries to be exact.

 We’re using frozen puff pastry today.
-Puff pastry is a lifesaver in the kitchen.
-If you’re a little fearful of making your own pastry, or even your own pie crust, frozen puff pastry does the trick.
-And it does it very well!
+Store-bought puff pastry is a lifesaver in the kitchen.
 Buttery, crisp, flaky, and convenient all in one.
 One package of puff pastry comes with 2 sheets.
 You’re going to cut each sheet into 6 rectangles, like so:

 So, you’ll end up with 12 rectangles.
 6 will be the bottoms of the pastry pies and 6 will be the top.
 Following?